liangzifei/MRH-Net/README.md

 # Testing

-#### (In our work, the testing alreay conducted on shiever mouse brain, while training on healthy mouse brains.
+#### (In our work, the testing alreay conducted on many healthy and shiever mouse brain, while training on healthy mouse brains only.
 This verified the MRH_net could generalise to other than training data itself.
 Additionally, all test subjects in our work are not from training subjects).
-One example result as following:
+One example shiever mouse virtual myelin result as following:
 #### training on health, testing on both health(top) and shiever(bottom) strain.

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Myelin.jpg)